 Why Python?

-Python may not be the fastest programming language, but that’s not a drawback here.
-The computationally intensive tasks required for FEM solvers are efficiently handled by powerful libraries like Numba, NumPy and SciPy.
-These optimized packages ensure high performance while allowing EMerge to leverage Python’s ease of use and flexibility.
+Python may not be the fastest programming language, but that’s not really a drawback here.
+The heavy lifting needed for FEM solvers is handled by powerful libraries like Numba, NumPy, and SciPy.
+These optimized packages deliver high performance while still letting EMerge take advantage of Python’s ease of use and flexibility.

-EMerge restricts itself to as few libraries as possible making installation virtually unbreakable with either pip or conda.
+EMerge keeps dependencies to a minimum, making installation almost foolproof with either pip or conda.

 Simplified Scope

-Most engineers will not use the vast majority of features modern commercial packages offer.
-EMerges core philosophy is to simplify implementation options which decreases the amount of configuration for the users and improves development speed and support.
+Most engineers don’t actually use the majority of features that modern commercial packages offer.
+EMerge’s core philosophy is to keep things simple.
+This means fewer options to wade through means less setup for users, faster development, and easier support.

 Everything in one place

-By coding as much as possible in Python, there is no need to interface with other software and languages.
-Start your simulation in Python and finish in it.
+By writing as much as possible directly in Python, there’s no need to deal with other software or languages.
+You can start your simulation in Python and finish it there too.

 Maximum freedom

-EMerge provides direct access to the assembled matrices and vectors, giving you full control over how many cores, processes, or even computers handle each task.
+EMerge gives you direct access to the assembled matrices and vectors, so you have full control over how many cores, processes, or even machines handle each task.

 Advantages